 PKU model theory seminar

-The PKU model theory seminar takes place on Mondays from 2-3 in Room 09 at Quan Zhai, BICMR (全斋9号教室).
+The PKU model theory seminar takes place on Mondays from 2-3 either Online or in Room 09 at Quan Zhai, BICMR (全斋9号教室).

 Upcoming Talks: